-Improving and expanding your vocabulary will make it easier for you to clearly communicate, write, and think.
+Improving and expanding your vocabulary will make it easier for you to communicate clearly, write, and think.
 It is also one of the easiest ways to make your writing more powerful and efficient and help you say exactly what you mean.

-With a broad vocabulary, you will also increase the perception (and reality) that you are an intelligent person, and people will understand you more easily.
-Besides, learning new words is a fun and exciting activity that you can even do with your friends and family members.
+With a broad vocabulary, you will also increase the perception (and reality) that you are intelligent, and people will understand you more easily.
+Besides, learning new words is a fun and exciting activity you can even do with friends and family.

 Read on to discover 14 proven tactics to learn new words faster, remember them more effectively, and forever.

 Why Is It Important to Expand Your Vocabulary?

 A good vocabulary will help you communicate (speak and write) clearly and concisely.
 As you expand your vocabulary range, you will better describe your emotion, feelings, and ideas.

 Words are fundamental blocks of the language and the foundation for mastering English.

 Use the following 14 ways to improve and expand your vocabulary drastically:

 1- Use mobile FREE Apps